KI7MT/wspr-analytics/README.rst

 Overview
 --------

-Wspr-Ana provides a set of common functions to download and parse database archive files from `WSPRnet`_.
+WSPR-Ana provides a set of functions to download and parse database archive files from `WSPRnet`_ to enable post even analysis.

 The download lists are generated directly from `WSPRnet`_ archive URL.
 As new files are added, they should be automatically picked up by and added